 - I. Whole brain radiation therapy (WBRT) - A. Up to 10 fractions of WBRT using radiation planned with conventional isodose technique is considered medically necessary.
 The use of three-dimensional conformal radiation therapy (3DCRT) or image-guided radiation therapy (IGRT) is considered not medically necessary. - II.
-Hippocampal-avoidance whole brain radiation therapy (HA-WBRT) - A. HA-WBRT is considered medically necessary using 10 fractions of intensitymodulated radiation therapy (IMRT) for an individual when ALL of the following criteria are met: - Karnofsky performance status (KPS) of at least 70 or an Eastern Cooperative Oncology Group (ECOG) performance status of at least 2 - 2.
-Absence of leptomeningeal disease - 3.
+Hippocampal-avoidance whole brain radiation therapy (HA-WBRT) - A. HA-WBRT is considered medically necessary using 10 fractions of intensitymodulated radiation therapy (IMRT) for an individual when ALL of the following criteria are met: - 1.
+Prognosis of at least 4 months - 2.
+Karnofsky performance status (KPS) of at least 70 or an Eastern Cooperative Oncology Group (ECOG) performance status of at least 2 - 3.
+Absence of leptomeningeal disease - 4.
 Primary histology is not germ cell, lymphoma or unknown - III.
 Stereotactic radiosurgery (SRS) - A. Determination of medical necessity - 1.
 SRS is considered medically necessary for an individual when ALL of the following criteria are met: - a.
 KPS of at least 70 - b.
 Systemic disease is under control or good options for systemic treatment are available - c.
 Absence of leptomeningeal disease - d.
 Primary histology is not germ cell, small cell, or lymphoma - e.
 All lesions present on imaging can be treated in a single treatment plan in a single fraction (for SRS) or 2 to 5 fractions (for fractionated SRS).
 If more than 5 fractions are needed as part of a single episode of care, each fraction must be billed as 3DCRT or IMRT, depending on the planning technique, as the definition of fractionated SRS is not met. - f.
 Submission of recent consultation note and recent restaging studies - B. Treatment and retreatment - 1.
 Initial treatment with SRS for brain metastases is considered medically necessary when ALL of the following conditions are met: - a.
-Total number of brain metastases is less than or equal to 10 - b.
-Meets ALL of the above criteria for medical necessity of SRS
+Total number of brain metastases is less than or equal to 10

-- 2. In an individual who has received prior SRS, retreatment with SRS is considered medically necessary when ALL of the following conditions are met: - a.
+- b.
+Meets ALL of the above criteria for medical necessity of SRS - 2.
+In an individual who has received prior SRS, retreatment with SRS is considered medically necessary when ALL of the following conditions are met: - a.
 Total number of brain metastases treated in the last 12 months is less than or equal to 15 - b.
-Meets ALL of the above criteria for medical necessity of SRS - 3.
-In an individual who has received prior WBRT, SRS is considered medically necessary. - 4.
+Meets ALL of the above criteria for medical necessity of SRS - c.
+Life expectancy > 6 months - 3.
+In an individual who has received prior WBRT, SRS is considered medically necessary if the individual's life expectancy is > 3 months. - 4.
 Postoperative SRS is considered medically necessary for the treatment of: - a.
-A combination of up to 4 resected and unresected lesions that are individually 5 cm in size
+A combination of up to 4 resected and unresected lesions that are individually < 5 cm in size